 Sort of.
 Yes, if you have to hurry from school or work to get here by 7:30 pm; that is fine.
 Just be aware that there is an audition form that must be filled out before you can audition, so if you can arrive 15-30 minutes early, it would be less stressful for you and more helpful for us if you can have that done by 7:30 pm.

 No, when we hold auditions for a musical, we will teach you a short part of a song and a short movement piece or dance combination.
 For plays and musicals, if there is a scene we want you to read, we will provide that, too.
 The only preparation necessary is that you have a list of ANY conflicts you might have with rehearsal.
 This is vital!
 We MUST know any days you will miss in ADVANCE of casting.
 Any conflicts not shared with the production team at that time will mean that the actor will forfeit their role.

-Rehearsals for most productions begin soon after auditions and our rehearsal schedule is usually Sunday through Thursday from 7:30 – 10:30 pm – For Miracle, the schedule might be different.
-The final rehearsal schedule, however, will be based on the conflicts given by the actors at the time of the audition; this is why that information is so critical.
+Rehearsals for most productions begin soon after auditions and our rehearsal schedule is usually Sunday through Thursday from 7:30 – 10:30 pm.
+The final rehearsal schedule will be based on the conflicts given by the actors at the time of the audition; this is why that information is so critical.